Robert Henriques: Life and career

 Robert Henriques was born in 1905 to one of the oldest Sephardic Portuguese families that migrated to Britain in the 17th century.
 He was educated at Lockers Park School, Rugby, and New College, Oxford.
 He joined the Royal Artillery in 1926, and served as a gunnery officer in Egypt and the Sudan.
 A riding accident put him in the hospital and caused him to take retirement in 1933.

+Around 1936, Henriques ran a printing business, V.W.H.
+Printers Ltd, that had an office in 207 Goswell Road, Central London, which printed a number of provincial weeklies in Faringdon (then in Berkshire).
+V.W.H.
+Printers Ltd was the first firm to print the fortnightly Spain and the World, the first issue of which was published in December 1936, which Henriques pasted up.

 His book No Arms, No Armour (1939) came out to considerable critical praise.
 Much of the novel was autobiographical.

 When World War II broke out, Henriques was an officer in the Territorial Army.
 He was immediately called up, and he served with distinction through the war, first in the Royal Artillery, then with the newly formed Commandos, and finally at the headquarters of Combined Operations.
 During the course of the war, Henriques rose to the rank of Colonel.
-Was also awarded American Bronze and Silver Stars for bravery in North Africa and Sicily when attached to US Forces under Patton (see 'Robert Henriques - My Biography' Secker and Warburg 1969) and British MBE.
+He received both American and British awards.
+He was awarded the American Bronze and Silver Stars for his bravery in North Africa and Sicily when he was attached to US Forces under Patton (see 'Robert Henriques - My Biography' Secker and Warburg 1969).
+And he was awarded the British MBE.